 4. Last, the President stated that there were multiple violations regarding an excess output of heavy water and some fishy overspeeding of centrifuges for Uranium enrichment.
 The reality is that the IAEA has confirmed on 8 different occasions that Iran is in compliance with the agreement and there have been no major violations.

 Just to be clear on this subject because it’s not trite nor am I attempting to impugn the President which he does fantastically on his own but Uranium is used for energy and ‘not many things or other things’ and it’s a dying element.
-There’s no use for it, at least Uranium 235, in next gen Advanced Nuclear Energy’s and it hasn’t been used for weaponry since before you were a twinkle in your daddy’s eye and/or around the time before Dwight Eisenhower was finishing his final term as President.
+There’s no use for it, at least Uranium 235, in next gen Advanced Nuclear Energies and it hasn’t been used for weaponry since our Uranium weapons were dismantled during the late 50’s.
+The United States has a stockpile of Highly Enriched Uranium totaling 584 tons that could be downblended into over 10,500 tons of reactor grade fuel.
 Nuclear Weapons use Plutonium because it has twice the bomb density of Uranium and the energy curve is much more favorable for supercriticality.
 To simplify it, a Uranium Bomb would have to weigh at least twice what a Plutonium bomb weighs for it to make the same boom and that limits its delivery system whether it travels by plane or rocket.

 Although esoteric this is hardly trivial and something that should be within the knowledge base of the President of the USA because he is the only one on the planet that possesses the power to pull our nuclear trigger.

 What we now know with the release of Prime Minister Netanyahu’s presentation below is that Iran was building the Yugo of atomic weapons.
 Everything else in this video was well known.
 We knew the Iranian’s were intent on building a bomb and wanted to save face by denying it.